 Given the seriousness, complexity and local differences of laws pertaining to tenant screening, credit reports, and background checks, we strongly recommend using an accredited screening firm (e.g. firms having FCRA Certified Screeners) that can handle this process for you.

-A qualified screening service can walk you through the process to: define your screening criteria and standards; select the specifics of credit and background checks; and manage communication with applicants.
+A qualified screening service can walk you through the process to:

 Having well-defined and legal screening standards will serve as the best protection against any discrimination claims.
 A stringent list will also dramatically increase the quality of applicants that are genuinely interested in your property and will strive to be responsible tenants.

-Here are commonly used criteria and policies:
+Here are commonly used tenant screening criteria and rental policies:

 - Rent Amount

 - Application Fee